 Please review the list of monitored and prohibited items in your admission package.
 Be an active partner in your treatment, by supporting a safe and caring environment for all patients.

 All meals are served in the dining room.
 Your diet will be ordered on admission by the physician so please communicate with the inpatient staff if you have specific dietary needs or restrictions.

 Personal Belongings and Valuables

 Basic hygiene items like toothbrushes, toothpaste, soap, etc. are available on the unit.
-Please leave your valuables at home as the hospital is not responsible for lost or stolen property.
+Please leave your valuables at home.
+The hospital is not responsible for lost or stolen property.

 Cambridge Memorial Hospital is a smoke-free facility.
 Smoking is not allowed on hospital property.
 Alternatives to smoking can be discussed with your nurse.
-We have multiple fresh air breaks on the terrace throughout the day, however smoking is not permitted.
+There are multiple fresh air breaks on the terrace throughout the day, however smoking is not permitted.

 ***Due to the recent pandemic, visiting hours and procedures may change without notice.
 Please refer to visitor page for up-to-date visiting information***